-- 20. Defendant's Representations.
+20. Defendant's Representations.
 The defendant acknowledges that she has entered into this plea agreement freely and voluntarily after receiving the effective assistance, advice and approval of counsel.
 The defendant acknowledges that she is satisfied with the assistance of counsel, and that counsel has fully advised her of her rights and obligations in connection with this plea agreement.
-The defendant further acknowledges that no threats or promises, other than the promises contained in this plea agreement, have been made by the United States, the Court, her attorneys or any other party to induce her to enter her plea of guilty. - 21.
-No Undisclosed Terms.
-The United States and defendant acknowledge and agree that the above-stated terms and conditions, together with any written supplemental agreement that might be presented to the Court in camera, constitute the entire plea agreement between the parties, and that any other terms and conditions not expressly set forth in this agreement or any written supplemental agreement do not constitute any part of the parties' agreement and will not be enforceable against either party.

-22. Standard of Interpretation.
+The defendant further acknowledges that no threats or promises, other than the promises contained in this plea agreement, have been made by the United States, the Court, her attorneys or any other party to induce her to enter her plea of guilty.

+- 21. No Undisclosed Terms.
+The United States and defendant acknowledge and agree that the above-stated terms and conditions, together with any written supplemental agreement that might be presented to the Court in camera, constitute the entire plea agreement between the parties, and that any other terms and conditions not expressly set forth in this agreement or any written supplemental agreement do not constitute any part of the parties' agreement and will not be enforceable against either party. - 22.
+Government Will Move to Remand Defendant Into Custody At The Plea.
+The defendant understands that the crime to which he is pleading, that is, conspiracy to distribute a mixture or substance containing cocaine and a mixture or substance containing cocaine base, is an offense for which a maximum term of imprisonment of ten years or more is prescribed in the Controlled Substances Act.
+Accordingly, the government believes that pursuant to 18 U.S.C. § 3143(a)(2), the Court must detain the defendant after she pleads guilty to the offense and will so move at the conclusion of the hearing. - 23.
+Standard of Interpretation.
 The parties agree that, unless the constitutional implications inherent in plea agreements require otherwise, this plea agreement should be interpreted according to general contract principles and the words employed are to be given their normal and ordinary meanings.
 The parties further agree that, in interpreting this agreement, any drafting errors or ambiguities are not to be automatically construed against either party, whether or not that party was involved in drafting or modifying this agreement.

+Beth Phillips United States Attorney

+11/22/2011 Dated: /s/ Brent Venneman

+Brent Venneman Assistant United States Attorney

-I have consulted with my attorney and fully understand all of my rights with respect to the offenses charged in the Indictment.
-Further, I have consulted with my attorney and fully understand my rights with respect to the provisions of the Sentencing Guidelines.
-I have read this plea agreement and carefully reviewed every part of it with my attorney.
-I understand this plea agreement and I voluntarily agree to it.
+offenses charged in the Indictme understand my rights with respec attorney and fully understand all of my rights with respect to the ent.
+Further, I have consulted with my attorney and fully ct to the provisions of the Sentencing Guidelines.
+I have read y reviewed every part of it with my attorney.
+I understand this agree to it.

+11/22/2011 Dated: /s/ Taisha Russell

+Dated.
+Taisha Russell Defendant

-I am defendant Dorothea Cain's attorney.
-I have fully explained to her rights with respect to the offenses charged in the Indictment.
-Further, I have reviewed with her the provisions of the Sentencing Guidelines which might apply in this case.
-I have carefully reviewed every part of this plea agreement with her.
-To my knowledge, Dorothea Cain's decision to enter into this plea agreement is an informed and voluntary one.
+to the offenses charged in the Inc Sentencing Guidelines which mi ussell's attorney.
+I have fully explained to her rights with respect dictment.
+Further, I have reviewed with her the provisions of the 19th apply in this case.
+I have carefully reviewed every part of 20 my knowledge, Taisha Russell's decision to enter into this plea oluntary one.

+11/22/2011 Dated: /s/ Willie J. Epps, Jr.

+Daicu.
+Willie J. Epps, Jr. Attorney for Defendant